Nov. 30, 2022

 • The primary treatment modalities used are surgical excision, stereotactic radiosurgery, and endovascular embolization.

 • Multimodality approaches are often used in a stage-wise process.

-• The ARUBA trial (2013) compared conservative (nonsurgical) management to surgical intervention in unruptured aneurysms, and even in a 5-year follow up, it found better outcomes (prevention of stroke or death) with conservative management.
+• The ARUBA trial compared conservative (nonsurgical) management to surgical intervention in unruptured cerebral arteriovenous malformations and found better outcomes (prevention of stroke or death) with conservative management at 5 years followup.

 The goal of arteriovenous malformation treatment is completely eliminating the nidus and arteriovenous malformation shunt, along with reducing morbidity and mortality associated with the natural course of these lesions.
 Following diagnosis and evaluation of an arteriovenous malformation, 3 treatment modalities are currently accepted: microsurgery or macro-surgery, stereotactic radiosurgery, and endovascular embolization.
-Endovascular embolization can be performed before microsurgery and stereotactic radiosurgery to reduce bleeding risks and nidal volumes (Derdeyn et al 2017).
+Endovascular embolization can be performed before microsurgery and stereotactic radiosurgery to reduce bleeding risks and nidal volumes (16).

 For ruptured arteriovenous malformations, intervention is indicated.
 Cerebral arteriovenous malformations with angiographic features suggesting an increased risk of recurrent hemorrhage, such as an associated aneurysm, are treated acutely, whereas other arteriovenous malformations are generally treated 4 to 6 weeks after the hemorrhage, as absorption of the hematoma and resolution of any surrounding edema improve access to the arteriovenous malformation for future intervention (04).